Hurling Double Header today in Semple Stadium - Tipp FM

 A double header in Semple Stadium is the feature of today’s hurling action across the Premier County.

-Holycross/Ballycahill and Toomevara are both looking for their first wins of the county senior championship at 4pm whilst at 5.30pm Cashel King Cormacs and Portroe meet in the premier intermeidate championship.
+Holycross/Ballycahill and Toomevara are both looking for their first wins of the county senior championship at 4pm whilst at 5.30pm Cashel King Cormacs and Portroe meet in the premier intermediate championship.

 We’ll have live commentary of both of those games here on Tipp FM with thanks to Michael Byrne Transport, Cashel.